Antibody Storage

 Sodium Azide:

 Sodium Azide is an antimicrobial agent that prevents the growth of bacteria in the serum or purified antibody.
-We don't add this to the serum by default, but can add it at no additional charge if specified.
-Azide is automatically added to the purified antibody and column to avoid contamination.
-It is important to note that sodium azide is not recommended for some applications.
+Azide is not added to the serum by default, but can be added upon request at no additional charge.
+Azide is added to all purified antibodies and columns by default in order to avoid contamination and to allow for storage at 4°C. It is important to note that sodium azide is not recommended for some applications.
 In particular, sodium azide blocks the cytochrome electron transport system, making it toxic to most organisms.
-However, azide can be dialyzed out of the serum if necessary.
+Sodium azide can be dialyzed out of the serum if necessary.

 Glycerol:

-The addition of glycerol is a preferential issue, but not necessary if the above guidelines and aliquot strategies are followed.
+The addition of glycerol can help avoid freeze/thaw cycles while keeping antibodies or serum at -20°C. However, it is not necessary if the above guidelines and aliquot strategies are followed.